-- Arrange schedule of departmental meetings - Oversee development of department course schedule and course submissions.
-This includes consideration of allcollege contributions, implications of immersion course requests, and approval of independent study requests - Leads or delegates development of any annual or regular department public events - Evaluation of staffing needs - Track and review budgets (departmental; endowed funds if applicable) - Attend monthly department chair meetings and periodic meeting of department chairs from the division - Monitor and coordinate departmental SLO submissions for distribution credit approval ahead of registration
+- The circumstances of any given department (e.g. staffing needs, department lifecycle, disciplinary hiring season, etc.) may mean that some items occur in a particular department at a time other than what is indicated below or, potentially, not at all.
+Arrange schedule of departmental meetings - Oversee development of department course schedule and course submissions.
+This includes consideration of allcollege contributions, implications of immersion course requests, and approval of independent study requests - Monitor and coordinate departmental SLO submissions for distribution credit approval at APC-identified deadlines in advance of student registration - Lead department in annual assessment activities - Lead or delegate development of any annual or regular department public events such as visiting speakers, recruitment of student majors or minors/welcome events, senior celebrations etc. - Evaluate staffing needs and supervise departmentally affiliated staff - Track and review budgets (departmental; endowed funds if applicable) - Attend monthly department chair meetings and periodic meetings of department chairs from the division